 The overarching, long-term goal of the IRES program is to enhance U.S. leadership in science and engineering research and education and to strengthen economic competitiveness through training the next generation of research leaders.

 This solicitation features two mechanisms; proposers are required to select one of the following tracks to submit their proposal.

 Track I focuses on the development of world-class research skills in international cohort experiences.
 Track II is dedicated to targeted, intensive learning and training opportunities that leverage international knowledge at the frontiers of research.

 Student participants supported by IRES funds must be citizens, nationals, or permanent residents of the United States.

 Students do not apply directly to NSF to participate in IRES activities.
 Students apply to NSF-funded investigators who receive IRES awards.
 To identify appropriate IRES projects, students should consult the directory of active IRES awards.

-- IRES - Track II: Advanced Studies Institutes (ASI) are intensive short courses with related activities that engage advanced graduate students in active learning and research at the frontiers of knowledge.
-ASIs typically range in length from ten to twenty-one days and must be held outside the United States.
+2. IRES - Track II: Advanced Studies Institutes (ASI) are intensive short courses with related activities that engage advanced graduate students in active learning and research at the frontiers of knowledge.
+ASIs typically range in length from ten to twenty-one days and, in principle, must be held outside the United States.
 ASIs must have a compelling rationale for their international location and should involve distinguished active researchers in the target field from the U.S. and abroad.
 ASIs should enable students to develop skills and broaden professional networks, leveraging international participation and complementary resources (expertise, facilities, data, field site, etc.) for mutual benefit.